-A construction project’s retainage is determined by the construction contract between the parties, where the parties will agree to withhold $0 withholdings, or to some percentage (usually, 5% or 10%).
-Some states regulate how much can be withheld from contractors, and other states don’t.
+Some states have prompt payment laws that regulate how much can be withheld from contractors, while other states don’t.
 Some states have vague regulations, such as requiring that withholdings be “reasonable.”
-You need to consult the rules in your state — take a look at the Retainage Map on this page to see what the rules are in your state.
+You need to consult the rules in your state — take a look at the retainage map to see what the rules are in your state.

-Typically, withholding amounts in a construction contract that violate state-imposed limits will be rendered invalid!
+Generally, withholding amounts in a construction contract that violate state-imposed limits will be rendered invalid.

 Unfortunately, it’s common for contractors and developers to abuse the retention practice in construction.
 This is done in two ways: